tyskwo/portfolio/_posts/2015-11-02-DASHockey-At-GMGF.md

 description: "Over Halloween I exhibited DASHockey at the Green Mountain Games Festival, and it was an absolute blast."
 ---

-Aw man, where did the summer go?
-It is almost October at this point, and I am back on the banks of Lake Champlain.
-I realize my last post was way back in February, so I think a little recap is necessary.
-After finishing [*Orbit*]({{ site.url }}2014/introducing-Orbit!/)

 {: height="300px" width="225px" style="image-align: right"}
 ![GMGF Pass]({{ site.url }}assets/images/blog/2015/11/GMGFpass.jpg)